Esmé Stewart, 1st Duke of Lennox: Early life

-His father had inherited (through adoption from his great uncle Sir Robert Stewart, 4th Seigneur d'Aubigny (c.
-1470–1544), the French Seigneurie (lordship of the manor) of Aubigny and its estates, including the Château d'Aubigny at Aubigny-sur-Nère in the ancient province of Berry, central France, built by him, also the nearby secondary seat of Château de la Verrerie.
+His father had inherited, through adoption from his great uncle Sir Robert Stewart, 4th Seigneur d'Aubigny (c.
+1470–1544), the French Seigneurie (lordship of the manor) of Aubigny and its estates.
+This included the Château d'Aubigny at Aubigny-sur-Nère in the ancient province of Berry in central France, built by him, as well as the nearby secondary seat of Château de la Verrerie 14 miles away.